pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 ring.
 Clicking or dragging anywhere in the ring moves the marker and changes the color of all selected models.

-Colors have no real effect on the 3D-printed model, but they can be used to distinguish different parts while editing.
-Or just to make things look nicer.
+Colors have no real effect on 3D-printed models, but they can be used to distinguish different parts while editing, or just to make things look nicer.

 .. admonition:: VR Only